CASA PRINCE GEORGE’S COUNTY GIVES CHILDREN HELP WHEN THEY NEED IT THE MOST

 CASA volunteers help children live better lives.
 We create meaningful impact in the lives of thousands by providing volunteers with the knowledge and skills to help children.

-Here are just a few examples of our successes in FY19:
+Here are just a few examples of recent successes:

 The Court requests a CASA volunteer on nearly 100% of cases, demonstrating the Court’s confidence and the need for CASAs.